slu-openGIS/MO_CRIME_Database/README.md

 # MO_CRIME_Database

 This repository contains the raw data and code for creating `MO_CRIME_Database.sqlite`.
-This is a longitudinal database containing counts for each Part 1 crime category per year for Missouri municipalities that reported data to the Federal Bureau of Investigation's Uniform Crime Reporting program.
+The database, which is located in the `data/` directory, is a longitudinal database containing counts for each Part 1 crime category per year for Missouri municipalities that reported data to the Federal Bureau of Investigation's Uniform Crime Reporting program.

 For the period 1980-1998, the database contains data for Kansas City, St. Joseph, St. Louis, Springfield, and University City.
 For the period 1999-2018, it contains all municipal level data reported by the FBI.